 (2) A certificate purporting to have been issued under this section is evidence in any proceedings that the person concerned is an authorised person.

-15. Offence of pretending to be an authorised person
+15. Pretending to be authorised person, offence

 A person who is not authorised under section 12 must not pretend to be an authorised person.